-7 CARES Act § 4018(f)(1)(B)
+3 CARES Act § 4018(f)(1)(B)

-8 Treasury did not establish a program for "loan guarantees" under CARES Act section 4003.
+4 Treasury did not establish a program for "loan guarantees" under CARES Act section 4003.

-9 Treasury has posted on its website the contracts it has entered in connection with the administration of loans under section 4003(b)(1), (2), and (3).
-See U.S. Dep't Treasury, Other Programs, https://home.treasury.gov/data/other-programs funds (\$429 billion) in these programs.
-10 It also specified that after December 31, 2020, the Federal Reserve "shall not make any loan, purchase any obligation, asset, security, or other interest, or make any extension of credit" through the liquidity programs or facilities in which Treasury had invested CARES Act funds, except for facilities in the MSLP, that were authorized to purchase loans until January 8, 2021, for applications submitted by December 14, 2020.
-11
+5 Treasury has posted on its website the contracts it has entered in connection with the administration of loans under section 4003(b)(1), (2), and (3).
+See U.S. Dep't Treasury, Other Programs, https://home.treasury.gov/data/other-programs

+The Consolidated Appropriations Act, 2021, amended the CARES Act to rescind unobligated balances of funds (\$429 billion) in these programs.
+6 It also specified that after December 31, 2020, the Federal Reserve "shall not make any loan, purchase any obligation, asset, security, or other interest, or make any extension of credit" through the liquidity programs or facilities in which Treasury had invested CARES Act funds, except for facilities in the MSLP, that were authorized to purchase loans until January 8, 2021, for applications submitted by December 14, 2020.7 and conditions, with many designed to protect American taxpayers.
+A summary of these terms and conditions can be accessed in SIGPR's previous quarterly reports.